There are three words that the Japanese use to describe the Shiba Inu’s temperament:

 Shibas are generally a healthy breed.
 Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an eye exam with the results registered with OFA.
-(It’s suggested the eye exam is done annually) The breed may have issues with glaucoma and mild to severe food allergies.
+(It’s suggested the eye exam is done annually) The breed may have issues with glaucoma and mild to severe food intolerances.
 A good, reputable breeder will be upfront & honest with any issues that their line may potentially have.
 Here’s a list of the minimum health testing a Shiba should receive before being bred : OFA Shiba Inu requirements

 It’s highly recommended you take your pup to puppy kindergarten classes & socialize them with older, well behaved, balanced dogs.

 Some of the best things about Shibas their convenient size, willingness to accompany you anywhere, and that they usually make very little noise (except that dreaded Shiba scream – beware of that during bath and nail clipping/grinding time).
 They are extremely loving and loyal to their family.
 Nothing is cuter than a squinty eyed Shiba making airplane ears, with a happy smile with their whole back end wagging when you come home from work.
 This is a special reaction reserved for owners/family members and highly esteemed friends.
 If that isn’t special I don’t know what is!